ok-nick/opensource.contentauth.org/docs/introduction.md

 The [Rust SDK](rust-sdk) enables **adding C2PA capabilities to a desktop, mobile, or embedded application**.
 Use the Rust SDK to:

 - Create and sign C2PA claims and manifests.
-- Embed manifests into certain file formats.
+- Embed manifests into certain asset file formats.
-- Parse and validate manifests found in certain file formats.
+- Parse and validate manifests found in certain asset file formats.

 ## Key concepts